vldslv-a/use-storage-hooks/README.md

 # use-storage-hooks

-`use-storage-hooks` is a custom React hook library that provides an easy way to interact with `localStorage` and `sessionStorage`.
-This library exports two hooks: `useLocalStorage` and `useSessionStorage`.
+`use-storage-hooks` is a lightweight, easy-to-use library that provides React hooks for working with browser storage (`localStorage` and `sessionStorage`).
+It simplifies state management by enabling seamless integration of persistent storage into your React components.

+## Why use `use-storage-hooks`?
+This library provides a hassle-free solution for managing state persistence across sessions.
+Whether you need to store user preferences or temporary data, `use-storage-hooks` helps you integrate browser storage without repetitive boilerplate code.

 ## Installation